chocoford/SwiftyDMG/README.md

   -o, --output <output>   The destination of the dmg.
   -b, --background <background>
                           The background image of the dmg.
-  --noBackground          Remove the background of the dmg.
+  --nobackground, --nobg  Remove the background of the dmg.
-  --skip-codesign         Skip codesign for the dmg.
+  --skipcodesign          Skip codesign for the dmg.
   --verbose               Print progress updates when creating dmg.
   -h, --help              Show help information.
 ```